IreshaRana/Aged_care_needs_analysis/README.md

 ![Dashboard](dashboard.png)

 ## Next steps
-- Publish the dashboard in PowerBI (after acquiring PowerBI Premium License).
+- Publish the dashboard in PowerBI (check for options like PowerBI Premium License).
 - Since the care indicators have changed from 2023, the next step would be to amalgamate the new data into the analysis.